WhaleJ84/com404/README.md

-# com404
-Repository for all programs developped for com404 - Problem Solving through Programming
+# COM404 - Problem Solving through Programming

+This repository holds the code during my progression while learning Python for a unit for Solent University.
+By the end of the unit we created a simple GUI program using TKinter to demonstrate how programming could be used to solve problems.